B.A. in Human Services

 - Want to study either full or part-time depending on other life commitments

 In 1886, NLU was created as a learning institution dedicated to teaching teachers—with the ultimate goal of helping others and supporting communities so they could grow and prosper.
-Today NLU continues to carry out its original mission as one of the oldest still active human services programs in the Chicago-area — educating students so they can work in the fields that serve individuals and communities.
+Today NLU continues to carry out its original mission with one of the oldest still active human services programs in the Chicago-area.
+NLU's Human Services degree program educates students so they can work in fields that serve individuals and communities.

 We Make it Convenient to Get Your Human Services Degree